sparkleholic/sparkleholic.github.io/pages/about.md

 ---
 layout: misc
 title: About
+image: 15.gif
 ---

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
-You can find everything you need to get started under documentation.
+Everything passes by in an instant.
+I feel like myself from yesterday and me from this moment like a different person.
+But there are some things that don't change.
+I am a dad who loves my children, and I am the husband of my loving wife.
+I live my life as a SW engineer and love this job.

+This site is made by Millennial which is a minimalist Jekyll them.
 For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).